Goshido/android-vulkan/docs/preprocessor-macros.md

 - _Vulkan_ objects
 - sound emitter objects

+This macro also reports about:

+- potential inaccurate results during physics simualtion

 Also the macro is used for additional debug output in the [_Logcat™_](logcat.md).

 ## <a id="macro-android-vulkan-enable-render-doc-integration">`ANDROID_VULKAN_ENABLE_RENDER_DOC_INTEGRATION`</a>